Tomcatmandoo/mistercat/src/projects/MoJ_2.md

 images:
   - src: Project_PQs_1.jpg
     description: |
-      Understanding and analysing the existing process to identify pain-points and opportunities to change or improve the service is the place that I start with most projects.
+      Understanding and analysing the existing process to identify pain-points and opportunities to change or improve the service is the starting with most projects.

       It will begin with lots of drawing on extended A3 paper sheets and will eventually become a designed artefact to be used by the team and the stakeholders.

       Many clients have been astounded to see the process they use every day plotted out as a process map.
   - src: Project_PQs_2.jpg
     description: |
-      I carried out a user research activity with the Parliamentary Branch staff to understand how they might percieve a user interface for the job that they do.
+      User research activity was carried out with the Parliamentary Branch staff to understand how they might percieve a user interface for the job that they do.

-      I drew up and cut out paper illustrating relevant functions of the job or tracking Parliamentary Questions.
-I then had them put together their own personal functionality jigsaw to understand what was important to them, but also to get them thinking about their process as an interface.
+      Paper prototyping using drawn interfaces with cut out paper illustrating relevant functions of the job or tracking Parliamentary Questions.
+The activity involved the users putting together their own preferred functionality jigsaw to understand what was important to them, but also to get them thinking about their process as an interface.
   - src: Project_PQs_3.jpg
     description: |
       An early design interface design drawing to pull together a PQ list with a PQ details page.